esteinmetz/various/Stellaris/readme.md

 ## Other Changes

 1. Max trait picks = 99.
-1. Increase lithoid passive production from 0.01 to 0.05.
+1. Increase lithoid/toxoid passive production.
 1. Update livestock to allow livestock to fill worker roles.
+1. Increase maximum leader level cap (but not how the cap increases).

 ## Upcoming changes